jakram/OPNSRC/README.md

 # OPNSRC
-A web app to search open source projects on Github.
+A web app to search open source projects on GitHub.